mehtaharsh16/daniel.feldroy.com/posts/2022-03-11-pip-installing-dependencies-into-conda-envs.md

 ### 5. What does Audrey use?

 [Audrey](https://audrey.feldroy.com) uses pyenv and loves it.
 Taught people to use pyenv and pyenv-win.

+---

+Updates:

+ - 2022-03-12: Changed to use `python -m pip` to ensure the dependency is installed on the right place.
+Suggested by David R. Pugh.

 ![Source: https://rna.colostate.edu/2020/lib/exe/detail.php?id=wiki%3Asoftwareinstall&media=wiki:python-conda.png](/images/python-conda.png)
 _[Source of Image](https://rna.colostate.edu/2020/lib/exe/detail.php?id=wiki%3Asoftwareinstall&media=wiki:python-conda.png)_